 Go back to Google Sheets and launch the Amigo Data extension.

-Paste the endpoint in the API URL bar
+Enter the Seeking Alpha API endpoint in the API URL bar.

 Then expand the Details tab and enter the following as headers: